 Item Amount

 Air Canada \$7,000.00

-Amount Your Society will Provide: \$3,200.00)
+Amount Your Society will Provide: \$3,200.00

+Frant Recommendations

-Recommended A mount: \$3,000.00
+Recommended Amount: \$3,000.00

-Recommendation r:
+Recommendation:

-program materials, , to support two edu ucational sessions that nel, volunteer support, supplies and t explore the importance of female hip" and "Creative Arts and Media".
+A (single year) grant is recommended to assist with personnel, volunteer support, supplies and program materials, to support two educational sessions that explore the importance of female representation in the areas of "Sports and Athletic Leadership" and "Creative Arts and Media".

-Grant Conditions :
+Grant Conditions:

 None.

-, ,